Jtfinlay/anakin-reddit-bot/README.md

 ### Conditions
 In [responses.json](responses.json) defines all of the possible comments to look for and defines arrays of possible responses to said comments.
 The bot will look for a key phrase using a regular expression and will pick a random response upon finding one.

-The bot will also keep track of what comments it has sent and will perform additional checks to common replies such as `"Good bot"` or `"Bad bot"`.

 ### Commands
 The bot will respond to the following commands: